The divorce process can be gruesome and difficult no matter your location or the circumstances revolving around your divorce settlement case.

 What will be even more difficult is deciding whether to get a divorce lawyer or a divorce mediator to help you out.
 If you do not know what either does, you will not be able to decide who will be the right fit for you.

 When you are knowledgeable about all available divorce alternatives, you will be able to make informed and educated decisions.
 Let’s take a closer look at the differences between divorce lawyer and mediator.

 What Are The Differences Between a Divorce Lawyer and Mediator?

 Let us take a look at the role of mediator and a lawyer’s role so you can decide which you want to go.

 The Role of a Lawyer

-Each client hires a divorce lawyer who will represent them during divorce proceedings.
+Each client hires a divorce lawyer in Orland Park, IL, who will represent them during divorce proceedings.
 The lawyer’s role is to make sure that the client who hired them gets the best possible outcome.

 What Happens During Traditional Litigation